Everything Is Working

 Structural Outcomes

-Their capital no longer operated as a series of accounts.
+Their capital no longer operated as a collection of accounts.
+It functioned as governed architecture.

 Tax compression moderated through sequencing discipline